This EIP defines the changes needed to adopt ProgressiveContainer

 of affected data structures changes.
 Therefore, verifiers that wish to process Merkle proofs of legacy variants still need to support the corresponding legacy schemes.

 has been published, its name can no longer be used to represent a different type in the future.
-This includes list types with a higher capacity than originally intended.
 This is in line with historical management of certain cases:

 BeaconState